XpiritBV/vslive-docker-handson/02. Docker basic commands/readme.md

 ```
 docker search microsoft
 ```
 > There are a lot more Linux containers available.
 Checkout https://hub.docker.com to find base images.
-Right click the whale icon in your tray to switch to Linux containers and try Docker search <product> again.
-E.g. docker search
+If you right-click the whale icon in your tray to switch to Linux containers and try Docker search <product> again.
+E.g. docker search.
+DON'T DO THIS AT THE MOMENT!

 - Running a container in the background (-d)
 ```